microsoft/promptflow/docs/reference/pf-command-reference.md

 pf service start
 ```

-Forcefully start the promptflow service.
+Forcefully start the prompt flow service.
 If the port is already in use, the existing service will be terminated and
 restart a new service

 ```bash
 pf service start --force
 ```

-Start the promptflow service with a specified port.
+Start the prompt flow service with a specified port.
 If the port is already taken, prompt flow will raise an error
 unless forcefully start the service with the `--force` flag.
 Upon availability, prompt flow retains the port number for
 future reference and will utilize it for subsequent service startups.